-These settings are advanced options that can be configured to change the advanced wireless functionality mechanisms of your router.
+These settings are advanced options that can be configured to change advanced wireless broadcast specifications.
 It is recommended that these settings remain set to their default values unless you are knowledgeable about the effects of changing these values.
-It is possible to have undesirable wireless functionality from your router if these settings are improperly modified.
-The general information regarding these options is listed for reference only.
+Changing these settings incorrectly can degrade performance.